 You can use the Code-Document Table for within and across documents or group comparisons by relating codes or code groups and documents or document groups to each other.

-The table cells may contain either:
+The table cells contain:

-- the frequency count of the number of codings.
+frequency count of the number of codings.
 This can be different from the number of quotations, if a quotation is coded by multiple codes.
 Counted is each link between a code and a quotation.

-- the word count of the quotations coded by the selected code or code group.
+word count of the quotations coded by the selected code or code group.

 From the main menu select Analysis > Code-Document Table.